 When there is no doubt that the testator was legally capable of making a will, and the will is the deceased’s last will, and the will is clear and unambiguous, there is little opportunity to contest its substance.
 The Supreme Court has very limited power to alter wills.

 As a general principle, a person can give their estate to anyone.
 This was seen as being unjust when the willmaker’s close family may suffer hardship as a result of the deceased’s whims to give money elsewhere rather than support their immediate family.
 Legislation was passed to change the situation.
 This is contained in part IV of the A&P Act.
 The object of the legislation is to allow the court to award to an eligible applicant a portion of the deceased’s estate, if the deceased has an obligation to provide for someone and has made no, or inadequate, provision for the applicant in the will in the light of the applicant’s financial situation.
 Testator’s family maintenance (TFM) proceedings may be brought even where the deceased died intestate.

 A TFM application must be made within six months of the grant of probate or letters of administration.
-If you are contemplating a making a TFM application, you should file forms 3-6A and B with the Probate Office, so you will be notified when a grant of probate or administration is made.
+If you are contemplating a making a TFM application, you should file the forms 3-6A and B specified in the A&P Rules with the Supreme Court Probate Office, so you will be notified when a grant of probate or administration is made.
 You must still issue your proceeding within six months.
 The court may give an extension of time so long as the estate has not been completely administered (s 99 A&P Act).
 An application can be made in either the County Court or the Supreme Court of Victoria, but cannot be brought in the Magistrates’ Court, or at VCAT.

 In the case of a person who died before 20 July 1998